-Check the files.
-When you sort through the deceased person’s papers, look for any correspondence from an insurance company or evidence of checks written for payments, even if they’re decades old.
+When you sort through the deceased person’s papers, look for any insurance-related documents, like correspondence from an insurance company or evidence of checks written for payments—even if they’re decades old.
 Some policies stay in force long after all the required premiums have been paid.

-Check the mail.
-If payments were still being made on the policy, eventually you’ll get a bill when the next premium is due.
-Even if payments aren’t still being made, the company may send periodic statements setting out the value of the policy.
+If the deceased was still making payments on the policy, you’ll probably get a bill when the next premium is due.
+Even if payments weren’t required, the company might send periodic statements setting out the value of the policy.

-Call the company.
 If you think your family member had a policy with a particular company, call and ask.
 If the company has merged with another insurer or changed its name, you can probably get help from your state’s insurance department.
-You may also find help at the company’s website; MetLIfe, for example, has an online search feature.
+You might also find help on the company’s website; MetLife, for instance, has an online search feature.

-Contact your state.
-If it’s been more than a year or two since the death, contact the state agency that handles unclaimed property.
-If you’re not sure where to start, go to the website of the National Association of Unclaimed Property Administrators, which can steer you to the right place.
+If it’s been more than a year or two since the death, contact the state's unclaimed property department.
+If you’re not sure where to start, go to the National Association of Unclaimed Property Administrators website.

-If you have a life insurance policy (or two), you can keep your family from being one of the millions who have missed out on benefits they had coming.
+After you buy a life insurance policy (or policies), you can keep your family from being one of the millions who miss out on the benefits they had coming.
 All you need to do is:

-Better yet, give them a copy of a statement from the company, so they will have the policy number and contact information when the time comes.
-If your beneficiaries are children, or you don’t want to give this information to them for any other reason, give it to the person you named as executor in your will.
+Better yet, give them a copy of a statement from the insurance company, so they’ll have the policy number and contact information when the time comes.
+If your beneficiaries are children—or you don’t want to give this information to them for any other reason—give it to the person you named as executor in your will.
 Also, make sure that the beneficiaries’ information on the policy is up to date.